 How many training sessions will your team have this year?
 How many matches?
-Add those two together figures together and multiply by the 5 minutes (or probably more) normally given over to some kind of stretching.
+Add those two figures together and multiply by the 5 minutes (or probably more) normally given over to some kind of stretching.
 That’s how much more effective training time your players can get by dropping jog-and-stretch or some other non-ball related warm-up.

 Let me use the Exeter teams I coached as an example.
 We trained twice a week for something like 20 weeks and had at least 20 matches.
 If we replaced non-ball warm-ups with those that include the ball in some form we get 300 additional minutes of ball-handling work (60 x 5) over the year, which is like adding 2-3 training session.

 It’s OK not to do what the elite programs do

 Now obviously playing your team warm isn’t something that suits all situations.
 Still, one needs to give a lot thought to priorities when planning warm-ups.
 If you’ve got a developing group of players you should probably forget about the fancy warm-ups used by upper level teams with elite level athletes.
 For them it’s about preparation for high-intensity competition.
 They are beyond the point where a few more setting or passing reps are going to make any difference.
 For you, though, every rep counts – especially when you only see them a few hours a week.

 And keep in mind there’s a negative relationship between warm-up requirements and age.
 Kids don’t need to do all that stuff.
 Just get them on the court playing!

 6 Steps to Better Practices - Free Guide

 Join my mailing list today and get this free guide to making your practices the best, along with loads more coaching tips and information.